 NOTE: S100_UnitsOfMeasure type shall be realised by the uom property, the value of which should reference to a value defined in a codelist register which provides the name, definition and symbol.

 Other data types

-Application schemas describing data formats for data products may make use of built-in data types defined in “W3C XML Schema: Part 2” and additional data types to be defined within the GML Application Schema.

-Example: The GML application schema encapsulating a data format may support the S-100 data type URI using the XML schema built-in type anyURI and S100_TruncatedDate using one or more of the XML Schema built-in types gYear, gMonthDay, gDay, gYearMonth, gMonthDay, as governed by the product specification.
+S-100 Simple Attributes shall take one of the types defined in table 1.
+S-100 Complex Attributes have no named type in the GFM.
+All complex attributes shall have a defined type name “<Name>Type” where <Name> is the S-100_GF_Attribute_Name defined in the associated Feature Catalogue.

 Spatial types